 Regular security management meetings are implemented to monitor and correct security incidences as well as changes or updates of security relevant systems and processes.
 This comprises also logs and security events of security relevant systems like Firewall, Virus protection and access control application.
-Major changes of security systems and security pro-
+Major changes of security systems and security procedures are reviewed in general management systems review meetings.
+Upon introduction of a new process a formal review and release for mass production is made before being generally introduced.
+Regular audit is arranged to make sure security policies being followed and implemented.